Health Sciences (PhD): Educational Philosophy

 - Public/community service or volunteer-related activities

 - Volunteer activities in areas related to health care

 - Communication skills, as demonstrated in the essay and personal interview

 - Applicant’s future goals

-Once the College of Health Sciences admissions office has received all required documents, including the application fee, the application is forwarded to the program director for review.
-If an applicant meets all the college and program admission criteria and, following an interview, the program director agrees to admit the student, the College of Health Sciences admissions office writes the acceptance notification to the applicant.
+Once the College of Health Sciences admissions office has received all required documents, including the application fee, the application is forwarded to the program admission committee for review.
+If an applicant meets all the college and program admission criteria and, following an interview, the program admission committee agrees to admit the student, the College of Health Sciences admissions office writes the acceptance notification to the applicant.